Gradient Flows for Frame Potentials on the Wasserstein Space: Acknowledgments

 \section{Acknowledgments}

 For this research, C.~Wickman did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.
-K.~A.~Okoudjou was partially supported by a grant from the Simons Foundation $\# 319197$, and by ARO grant W911NF1610008.
+K.~A.~Okoudjou was partially supported by a grant from the Simons Foundation $\# 319197$, by ARO grant W911NF1610008, and the National Science Foundation grant DMS 1814253.